pierwill/OpenChicago/_sources/guide/spelling.rst.txt

      from January i to April 15 (omit, after dates, st, d, and th).

 #.
-"United States," except in quotations and such con- nections as: General Schofield, U.S.A.; U.S. SS.  " Oregon"; in footnotes and similar references: U.S.  Geological Survey (see 22, 52, 106).

-#.
-"Railroad (-way)," and "Fort," "Mount," and "Port" in geographical appellations (see 4):

-Chicago, Milwaukee & St. Paul Railroad (not: R.R. orRy.); Fort Wayne, Mount Elias, Port Huron.

-#.
 In most cases, all names of publications.
 This rule, like many another, is open to modification in particu- lar instances, for expediency, nature of context, authoritative usage, and author's preference.
 Gen- erally, if in doubt, spell out; good taste will condone offenses in this direction more readily than in the opposite.

-#.
-Names of states, territories, and possessions of the United States following those of towns, as follows, without space between the letters of abbrevia- tions (see 22, 52, 103), when mentioned in lists, signatures, bibliographical matter, etc., but not ordinarily in text-matter:

-#.
-In technical matter (footnote references, bibliogra- phies, etc.), "Company" and "Brothers," and the word "and" (& =" short and" or "ampersand"), in names of commercial firms:

-     The Macmillan Co., Macmillan & Co., Harper Bros.; Chicago, Milwaukee & St. Paul Railroad.

-     In text-matter, not of a technical character, " Com- pany " and " Brothers" may, however, be spelled out:

-     "Harper Brothers have recently published . . . ."; "The Century Company announces . . . ."; "The extraordinary story of the South Sea Company."

-     And when the name of a commercial concern does not consist of proper names, the "and" should be spelled out:

-     American Steel and Wire Co.

-#.
-"Saint" or "Saints" before a name:

-     St. Louis, St. Peter's Church, SS.
-Peter and Paul.

-GENERAL RULES

-#.
-In extracts from modern authors whose spelling and punctuation differ but slightly from ours, and where such variations do not affect the meaning, use office style.
-In citations from Old English works, and in cases where it appears to be essential to the writer's plan or the requirements of the context to give a faithful rendering, follow the original copy.
-Titles should always be accurately quoted.

 #.
 Form the possessive of proper names ending in s or another sibilant, if monosyllabic, by adding an apostrophe and s; if of more than one syllable, by adding an apostrophe only, except names ending in -ce (see 165) :